This AUV runs on solar power. The amount of power available and the weight of the power source are major factors for AUV designers and users.

 Technology Goal Lead

-At their most fundamental, autonomous underwater vehicles (AUVs) are simply computer-controlled systems operating undersea.
-They are considered autonomous because they have no physical connection to their operator, who may be onshore or aboard a ship.
-They are also self-guiding and self-powered.
+At their most fundamental level, autonomous underwater vehicles (AUVs) are simply computer-controlled systems operating undersea.
+They are considered autonomous because they have no physical connection to their operator, who may be on shore or aboard a ship.
+They are self-guiding and self-powered vehicles.

 Not long ago, AUVs looked and operated like torpedoes: they were long cylinders that kept moving.
-As technology improved, AUVs have become more complex and adopted a variety of new forms and functions.
-Now, AUVs can glide from sea surface to depths and back.
+As technology has improved, AUVs have become more complex, adopting a variety of new forms and functions.
+Now, AUVs can glide from the sea surface to ocean depths, and back.
 Others can stop, hover, and move like blimps or helicopters do through the air.
 Solar-powered AUVs can spend a portion of their time at the surface, blurring the distinction between undersea and surface vehicles.

 Fully autonomous operations carry power onboard.
-Power is needed in large part to move an AUV through the water with propellers or powering thrusters, and also to operate sensors onboard the AUVs.
-AUVs use more energy for their size and weight relative to above-water vehicles, like cars and airplanes; think about walking alongside a pool versus swimming a lap.
+Power enables propellers or thrusters to move an AUV through the water: it's also necessary to operate sensors onboard the AUVs.
+In a relative sense, AUVs use more energy for their size and weight than do above-water vehicles, such as cars and airplane.
+(To better understand this, think about walking alongside a pool versus swimming a lap.
+Which requires more effort and, therefore, energy?)
 Most AUVs use specialized batteries, although some AUVs have used fuel cells or rechargeable solar power.
 Certain AUVs, such as gliders, minimize energy demands by allowing gravity and buoyancy to propel them.
-Depending on the type of power and task at hand, AUVs can run for as short as hours or as long as days or even months before battery recharging is needed.
+AUVs can run for as short as hours or as long as days or even months — depending on its power source and the task at hand — before the battery needs recharging.
 AUV technicians are constantly thinking about extending battery life by reducing drag or making AUVs lighter.

 Early AUVs were totally reliant on their onboard software for decision making, and until recently, undersea wireless communications were effectively impossible.
 Once an early AUV was launched, there was no opportunity to change its programming or otherwise alter its mission.
 At best, operators had a tracking system so they could observe where the AUV went.
-If it was on course, it could be very uninteresting; if it was not on course, not knowing the reason for the error and the inability to do anything about it provided some excitement and anxiety.
+If it was on course, it could be very uninteresting.
+If it was not on course, not knowing the reason for the error and the inability to do anything about it caused operators both excitement and anxiety.

 Video of the Hydrobatic UUV demonstrating the maneuverability of AUVs.

-AUVs can be extremely maneuverable, as shown in this clip of the Hydrobatic UUV in a pool test site.
+AUVs can be extremely maneuverable, as shown in this clip of the hydrobatic unmanned underwater vehicle (UUV) in a pool test site.
+Think of "hydrobatics" as underwater aerobatics.

 camera icon Click image to view a video.